Student Conduct Process

 Student Conduct Meeting:

-Responds: The Respondent responds to the notification & schedules a meeting.
-The Complainant and the Respondent are sent a notification of the scheduled meeting.
-If the Respondent does not respond or schedule a meeting within 5 working days of the notification a hold will be placed on their account and the SCO may proceed with a determination of responsibility based on the information available at the time.
+Respondent Responds: The Respondent responds to the notification & schedules a Student Conduct Officer’s meeting.
+The Complainant and the Respondent receives a notification of the scheduled meeting and the name of the assigned Student Conduct Officer.
+If the Respondent does not respond or schedule a meeting within 5 working days of the notification a hold will be placed on their account and the Student Conduct Officer may proceed with a determination of responsibility based on the information available at the time.

-Identification: The Respondent submits a photo identification prior to or brings it to the SCO meeting to verify & ensure the right student attends the meeting.
+Identification: The Respondent submits a photo identification (driver license, student identification, etc.) prior to or brings it to the Student Conduct Officer’s meeting to verify & ensure the right student attends the meeting.
 If no identification, the meeting may be rescheduled.

-Meeting: The Respondent & the SCO discuss the allegation(s) to provided the Respondent with an opportunity to tell their side of the story, as well as provide documents and/or witness(es), if any.
+Student Conduct Meeting: The Respondent & the Student Conduct Officer discusses the allegation(s) affording the Respondent an opportunity to tell their side of the story of the icndent, as well as provide documents and/or witness(es), if any.

 Submission of Written Statement:

-Responds: The Respondent responds to the notification & submits a written statement of their account of the alleged incident along with documents or names of witness(es), if any.
-If the Respondent does not respond or submits a written statement within 5 working days of the notification a hold will be placed on their account and the SCO may proceed with a determination of responsibility based on the information available at the time.
+Respondent Response: The Respondent responds to the notification and submits a written statement providing their account of the alleged incident along with documents or names of witness(es), if any.
+If the Respondent does not respond or submits a written statement within 5 working days of the notification a hold will be placed on their account and the Student Conduct Officer may proceed with a determination of responsibility based on the information available at the time.

-Review: The SCO reviews all of the available information provided from the Respondent’s written statement, the report, and all the meetings with the Complainant, the Respondent, and witness(es), if any.
-The SCO will follow up with either questions or render a determination on responsibility based on all available information.
+Review: The Student Conduct Officer reviews the information provided in the Respondent’s written statement, the report, the Complainant, and the witness(es), if any.
+The Student Conduct Officer will follow up with either questions or render a determination on responsibility based on all available information.

 Determination on Responsibility:

-Determination: The SCO renders a determination based on whether “more likely than not” there is sufficient or insufficient information that a violation occurred.
-Preponderance of the evidence is used.
+Determination: The Student Conduct Officer renders a determination whether “more likely than not” (“preponderance of the evidence”) there is sufficient or insufficient information that a policy violation occurred.

-Not Responsible: The SCO determines there is insufficient information a policy violation occurred based on all the information provided by both parties.
-The Respondent is found not responsible for a policy violation and the case is dismissed.
+Found Not Responsible: The Student Conduct Officer determines there is insufficient information a policy violation occurred based on all the information provided by both parties.
+Therefore, the Respondent is found not responsible for a policy violation and the case is dismissed.

 Possible Sanctions